japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-stateful-stream-processing.md

 State stores are checkpointed incrementally to avoid state loss and for increased performance.

-State stores are managed by <<spark-sql-streaming-StateStoreProvider.md#, State Store Providers>> with <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#, HDFSBackedStateStoreProvider>> being the default and only known implementation. `HDFSBackedStateStoreProvider` uses Hadoop DFS-compliant file system for <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#baseDir, state checkpointing and fault-tolerance>>.
+State stores are managed by <<spark-sql-streaming-StateStoreProvider.md#, State Store Providers>> with [HDFSBackedStateStoreProvider](HDFSBackedStateStoreProvider.md) being the default and only known implementation. `HDFSBackedStateStoreProvider` uses Hadoop DFS-compliant file system for [state checkpointing and fault-tolerance](HDFSBackedStateStoreProvider.md#baseDir).

 State store providers manage versioned state per <<spark-sql-streaming-StateStoreId.md#, stateful operator (and partition it operates on)>>.